Shaneal246/SocialSparkApp/README.md

 ## How to use
 .Enter time of the day
-Locate the input field at the top of the sreen.Type in the kyeword related to your current time or activity.
+Locate the input field at the top of the sreen.Type in the keyword related to your current time or activity.

 .Supported keywords: morning,mid -morning,afternoon,afternoon snack time,dinner,night,or after dinner.
 .Tip: The app is smart! it doesn't matter if you use capital letters or accidentally add a space.